Foso/HtmlToComposeHTMLConverter/README.md

 3. Select the _Marketplace_ tab
 4. Search for **HtmlToComposeWebConverter**
 5. Click on _install_

+Alternativly you can download the plugin from the release archive https://github.com/Foso/HtmlToComposeWebConverter/releases.
+To learn how to install it, read the [Install plugin from disk](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk) section in the IntelliJ docs.

 ## :card_file_box:&nbsp;How can I contribute to this plugin?